Are Alabama Vital Records Open to the Public?

 The Center for Health Statistics of the Alabama Department of Public Health (ADPH) maintains vital records dating back to 1908.
 Requests for these records can be made online, by mail, or in person at any local county health department.
 Online submissions are handled by third-party websites and will incur additional fees dictated by the service provider.

 Some third-party aggregate sites also manage and disseminate publicly available vital records.
 These sites are generally not limited by geographical record availability and may serve as a reliable jump-off point when researching specific or multiple records.
 However, third-party sites are not government-sponsored.
 As such, record availability may differ from official channels.
-To find a document using the search engines on third-party sites, the requesting party will be required to provide the following:
+To find a document using search engines on third-party sites, the requesting party will be required to provide the following:

 - The location of the record in question, including the city, county, or state where the case was filed.